orielbaum/parabolaGui/README.md

 # parabolaGui
-This is a test repository for drawing parabulas in python.
+This is a test repository for drawing parabolas in python.

-This is a GUI interface for drawing a parabula.
+This is a GUI interface for drawing a parabola.
-This GUI was cheak't on linux debian but it shuld work fine windows or MAC.

 -----------------FOR INSTALATION-----------------
-In the ParabulaGui directori enter the folowing command for your OS.
+In the ParabolaGui directori enter the folowing command for your OS.

 linux:
 	sudo python setup.py install